wvbe/interfais/README.md

     * Initial release

 # Compatibility
 Works on my machine (ubuntu box).
-Doesn't work on windows.
-Not tested on an apple.
+Seen it work on an apple.
+Doesn't work on windows, though it didn't break as hard as I had expected it to.
+Pull requests are welcome, since I have no intention of adopting Windows as a development platform myself.

 # Known bugs
 * The system runs into an infinite loop or division by zero somewhere when the UI is too narrow to leave room for stretching cells one fixed-width cells take up all the space.
 For this reason, the minimum layout width is hardcoded to 60 columns.